 Please see operating timetables here.

 Keeping our Passengers Safe

 We want to reach out to our customers to explain what measures we are taking to keep our staff and customers safe whilst travelling on our buses.
 We’re doing everything we can to mitigate the risks associated with travel.

 - Please do not travel if you have symptoms of Coronavirus (Covid-19).

 - We are encouraging social distancing on our buses where it is possible to observe this.
 There may be situations where you can’t keep a suitable distance from people, for example when boarding or alighting, on busier services, at busier times of day and when walking through interchanges.
 In these cases you should avoid physical contact, try to face away from other people, and keep the time you spend near others as short as possible.
 Please take your belongings and any litter with you when you leave the bus.

-- Face coverings are now compulsory on public transport and you will not be able to travel without one with the exception of young children, people with breathing difficulties and people whose disabilities makes it difficult for them to wear a face covering.
-Face coverings are not the same as masks which are reserved for healthcare workers.
+- Face coverings are now compulsory on public transport and you will not be able to travel without one.
+Exemptions apply.
+Face coverings are not the same as masks.
 For more information on how to make a face covering visit: https://www.gov.uk/government/publications/how-to-wear-and-make-a-cloth-face-covering/how-to-wear-and-make-a-cloth-face-covering

 - We have fitted screens around the driver’s cab to minimise risk to our drivers and passengers.
 We ask that bus windows are kept open as much as possible to encourage air circulation during your journey.